Skip to main content Skip to complementary content

 name={.input.user.name}

-• JSON: Enter the body of the message in the JSON format.
+• JSON: Enter the body of the message in the JSON format in the text frame under the drop-down list.
 You can define a placeholder using the Data Shaping Selector Language syntax to have some parts dynamically filled with the value extracted from the incoming record.
 Example:

 {